-Credit hours: 3 Pre-requisites: co requisite of BUS 306
+Prerequisites: co requisite of BUS 306

 This course is an examination of the knowledge sets, skills, tools and techniques of project management, with an emphasis on how project management contributes to the strategic goals of the organization.
 The course focuses on four of the knowledge areas of project management (Scope management, time management, cost management, risk management and marketing feasibility).
 Tools for resources estimation and scheduling will be applied in this course.
 MS Project software will be used extensively during this course to apply project management skills and concepts acquired.